HassanAli66/ATM-Simulation/README.md

 # ATM-Simulation
-A project that simulates the ATM machines
+This project is a desktop app that simulates the ATM machines